gtortone/PlusCart-Pico/README.md

 Development environment is based on PlatformIO with two board profiles: `pico` and `vccgnd_yd_rp2040`.
 At first build all dependency library and whole development environment will be automatically installed and configured by PlatformIO.

-Start the build:
+#### Start the build:

 ```
 pio run -e vccgnd_yd_rp2040
   or
 pio run -e pico
 ```

+First run takes some minutes to complete in order to setup PlatformIO environment.

-Upload firmware on board:
+#### Upload firmware on board:

+Run `upload` command while pressing BOOTSEL button:

 ```
 pio run -e vccgnd_yd_rp2040 -t upload
   or